time4tea/gopro-dashboard-overlay/docs/xml/examples/07-zone-bar/README.md

 ## Setting Colours

 Use `z0-col`, `z1-col`, `z2-col`, and `z3-col` to control the colours of the various zones.
-The colours will be used to create a lineir gradient.
+The colours will be used to create a linear gradient.
 Like all colours, either `r,g,b`, or `r,g,b,a` can be used.
 Currently, all must be specified in the same format - you'll likely get an error mixing and matching colours with and without alpha.